 The route is from Mbuluzi High School and takes walkers up Sibebe Rock to a plateau with the spectacular views of Mbabane and surrounding areas.
 The return journey follows closely along the edge of the mountain.
 For those not wanting to walk the full distance, turn around points exist along the route.
 The full route is about 12 Km from start to finish.

 The walk is limited to 5000 participants due to concerns on the impact on the mountain and access Water will be available at the start and on the route.
-Click Here To Download Form.
+We thank all those who have taken the time to register, see you on the 5th of August 2018

 |Project||Nature of project||Beneficiary||Budget||Status|